DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 #### Type of visa

-You will need to come to England on a visa listed in this section to be eligible for IRP.
+You will need to come to England on a visa listed in this section to be eligible for the IRP.
 You must have applied for your visa from outside the UK.

 Most teachers will need a Skilled Worker visa.
 Eligible visas are: